mvolkmann/blog/src/swift.md

 As with any optional value, callers must test and unwrap the value in order to use it.

-Deinitializers are methods named `deinit`,
+Deinitializers are methods named `deinit`.
+They do not begin with the `func` keyword, have no parameters, and cannot be followed by a pair of parentheses.
 If a struct or class defines this method, it will be called when any instance is destroyed.
 It is used to perform cleanup.